Fallout (franchise): Fallout Tactics: Brotherhood of Steel (2001)

 Fallout Tactics: Brotherhood of Steel is the first Fallout game not to require the player to fight in a turn-based mode, and the first to allow the player to customize the skills, perks, and combat actions of the rest of the party.
 Fallout Tactics focuses on tactical combat rather than role-playing; the new combat system included different modes, stances, and modifiers, but the player had no dialogue options.
 Most of the criticisms of the game came from its incompatibility with the story of the original two games, not from its gameplay.
 Fallout Tactics includes a multiplayer mode that allows players to compete against squads of other characters controlled by other players.
 Unlike the previous two games, which are based in California, Fallout Tactics takes place in the Midwestern United States.
 The game was released in early 2001 to generally favorable reviews.
 In 2020, Emil Pagliarulo stated that elements and lore from Fallout Tactics have been used in Bethesda Softworks' subsequent entries in the series.

 Fallout: Brotherhood of Steel (2004)

 Fallout: Brotherhood of Steel became the first Fallout game for consoles when it was released in 2004.
 It follows an initiate in the Brotherhood of Steel who is given a suicidal quest to find several lost Brotherhood Paladins.
 Brotherhood of Steel is an action role-playing game, representing a significant break from previous incarnations of the Fallout series in both gameplay and aesthetics.
-The game does not feature non-player characters that accompany the player in combat and uses heavy metal music, including Slipknot, Devin Townsend, and Killswitch Engage, which stands in contrast to the music of the earlier Fallout games, performed by The Ink Spots and Louis Armstrong.
+The game does not feature non-player characters that accompany the player in combat and uses heavy metal music, including Slipknot, Devin Townsend, and Killswitch Engage, which stands in contrast to the music of the earlier Fallout games, performed by The Ink Spots, The Mills Brothers, and Louis Armstrong.
 It was the last Fallout game developed by Interplay.